iterative/dvc.org/content/docs/command-reference/add.md

 it into the <abbr>workspace</abbr> first.
 But you may not have enough local storage space.

-The `--to-remote` option lets you bootstrap the data locally by creating a `.dvc` file, while storing a copy [remotely](/doc/command-reference/remote).
+Using the `--to-remote` flag lets you create a `.dvc` file for the target data without downloading it locally.
+DVC transfers it directly to [remote storage] instead.
 This way it can be [pulled](/doc/command-reference/plots) later, for example on a system that can handle it.

 Let's add a `data.xml` file via HTTP in this way.
-The dataset is transferred straight to remote storage where it can be managed by DVC from now on.
+Note that the `--out` (`-o`) option is also needed since the target data is outside the project:

 ```dvc
 $ dvc add https://data.dvc.org/get-started/data.xml -o data.xml \